rancilio-pid/clevercoffee/README.md

 based on the Rancilio-Silvia PID for Arduino described at http://rancilio-pid.de

-# Most important features in comparison to original rancilio-pid master (Version 1.9.7):
+# Most important features compared to rancilio-pid master (Version 1.9.7):
 1. New PID Controller "Multi-state PID with steadyPower (Bias)"
    - Distinct PID settings dependend on the current "state" of the maschine.
-Most of the settings are either static or semi-automatically tuned.
+   - Most of the settings are either static or semi-automatically tuned, which does not require an PHD (German: Diplom) to understand.
    - Currently 5 states are implemented:
      - Coldstart (maschine is cold)
      - Coldstart stabilisation (directly after coldstart)